|1 Crore+ students have signed up on EduRev. Have you?|

 Compounds having the same molecular formula but different structures are classified as:

 Structural Isomers are compounds with the same molecular formula but the different spatial arrangement of atoms in the molecule i.e. they have the same numbers of atoms of the same element but their atoms are arranged differently.

 Position isomerism is a part of:

 Additional Information: Types of Structural Isomerism:

 (i) Chain Isomerism: Chain isomerism occurs when there is a difference in the atomic arrangement of the carbon to the carbon chain of a molecule.
-If two or more compounds having the same type of molecular formula with different main chains, then they are said to exhibit the property of Chain isomerism.
+If two or more compounds have the same type of molecular formula with different main chains, then they are said to exhibit the property of Chain isomerism.
 This phenomenon is also called skeletal isomerism.
 An example is a compound with the molecular formula C5H12, of which there are three isomers: n-pentane, 2-methyl butane or isopentane and 2,2-dimethylpropane or neopentane.